-The Cinema Sentries are having their own crossover event to cover the DC Superheroes four-part crossover event entitled "Invasion," running this week on the CW.
-It begins (briefly) on Supergirl, formally started on The Flash, continued on Arrow (sorta) and concluded on Legends of Tomorrow.
+The Cinema Sentries are having their own crossover event to cover the DC Superheroes four-part crossover event entitled “Invasion!,” running this week on the CW.
+It began (briefly) on Supergirl, formally started on The Flash, continued on Arrow (sorta) and concluded on Legends of Tomorrow.

 Shawn Bourdo: Billed as the first part of the four-part crossover, I feel sorry for viewers tuning in who watch the other shows but not this one.
 If you are a fan of just Arrow or just The Flash then you are missing out on a pretty good season of Supergirl but you were also probably pretty confused about this continuity heavy episode that tied up loose ends from the past couple months.
 The commercials should have said – “Fifty-six minutes of a regular episode and four minutes of two Flash characters showing up to lead us into tomorrow’s episode.”

 For those of us watching along the way, that was a pretty good mid-season finale.
 The payoff of the Lena Luthor story was genuinely satisfying if not predictable in a comic book type of way.
 We are always going to feel like a Luthor is going to be evil.
 The Kara/Mon-El budding love story is also nothing that comes as a huge surprise; they’ve been telegraphing this for a month but the payoff seems to be coming pretty quickly now.
 The Alex Danvers coming-out arc can finally end as yet another predictable but fun plot from the first half.